‘RHONJ’ Star Melissa Gorga, 40, Defies Her Age In Plunging Bikini

 Real Housewives of New Jersey star Melissa Gorga is once again looking years younger than her actual age as she posed for the camera in a seriously plunging white bikini.
-The 40-year-old mom of three had fans doing a double take in a new photo she posted to her official Instagram account on July 30 as she showed some serious skin in her fun patterned two-piece.
+The 40-year-old mom of three had fans doing a double-take in a new photo she posted to her official Instagram account on July 30 as she showed some serious skin in her fun patterned two-piece.

 The reality star – who’s sister-in-law to fellow RHONJ star Teresa Giudice – coyly smiled for the camera as she gave her 1.8 million followers a good look at her fun halter neck bikini top, which was predominantly white with a red poppy and black leaf print as well as a tie design across the chest.